fentonc2013/pyframe/README.md

 - **CI/CD friendly** — structured to plug into build pipelines with minimal setup
 - **Logging and reporting** — extensible hooks for future reporting and analytics integration

+## 📜 License

+PyFrame is licensed under the Apache License 2.0.
+See the [LICENSE](LICENSE) file for details.